ahiyantra/00th-gazebo-simulation-setup-assets/ur5_realsense_cameras_ros2/extras/README_WSL2-UBUNTU22.md

 The only limitation of this setup is that the same software can't be run one both sides for ubuntu 22 here (the RDP client GUI side and the WSL 2 text terminal side).
 For example, since we'll be using the RDP server on the WSL 2 text terminal side, therefore we can't use it on the RDP client GUI side.

 Inside ubuntu 22, we can install docker engine and visual studio code editor with sudo commands in the terminal.
-With them, we can start working on the imoco project.
+With them, we can start working on the -01st-redacted-term- project.
 It should be possible to use a similar setup for linux distros inside docker container to use them with GUI features when running them on windows 10.

-As the WSL 2 installation can access hardware resources with almost no restrictions, it should be possible to connect the docker container with the imoco project's hardware without any significant issues.
+As the WSL 2 installation can access hardware resources with almost no restrictions, it should be possible to connect the docker container with the -01st-redacted-term- project's hardware without any significant issues.

 Going through the lists of refereces is recommended before using any of the listed commands to avoid any issues caused by accidental oversimplification of steps mentioned here.
 Currently, the ubuntu distro for WSL 2 is version 22 by default because it's the latest LTS version but that can change when the next LTS version is released.